 Survivors from Mozambique attack stream into Pemba safe haven

-More than a week after jihadists staged a deadly raid on the northern Mozambican town of Palma, survivors on Thursday were streaming into the port of Pemba, capital of gas-rich Cabo Delgado province.
+More than a week after jihadists staged a deadly raid on the northern Mozambican town of Palma, survivors on Thursday streamed into the port of Pemba, capital of gas-rich Cabo Delgado province.

 Scores of relatives huddled outside the port, straining to spot family members disembarking from boats arriving from Palma, some 200 kilometres (120 miles) away.